Josh Boden

-Joshua (Josh) Joseph Boden (born December 12, 1986) is a former Canadian football wide receiver in the Canadian Football League (CFL).
+Joshua (Josh) Joseph Boden (born December 12, 1986) is a Canadian former professional football wide receiver in the Canadian Football League (CFL).
 His career came to an end as the result of several years of criminal activity, including sexual assault, many under the alias Mike Boden.
 Boden was charged in 2018 with second-degree murder for the 2009 killing of Kimberly Hallgarth.
 He was convicted and sentenced to life in prison, and he will not be eligible for parole for at least 14 years.

 Football career

 Boden wore the number 1, weighs 205 lb and is 6 ft 1 in tall.
-In his Canadian Junior Football League career, Boden played for the South Surrey Rams (now the Langley Rams of the British Columbia Football Conference.
+In his Canadian Junior Football League career, Boden played for the South Surrey Rams (now the Langley Rams of the British Columbia Football Conference).
 In his only season there, Boden was BCFC Most Outstanding Receiver, Special Teams Player, Offensive Player and Rookie of the Year.
 He won the CJFL Rookie of the Year award as well.